-Heart and lung transplantation are the primary life-saving treatment option for patients diagnosed with either end-stage heart or lung diseases, respectively.
-The first successful heart transplantation was performed at Groote Schuur Hospital, Cape Town, South Africa in 1967 and first successful lung transplantation in Toronto General Hospital, Toronto, Canada in 1983.
+Heart and lung transplantation are the primary life-saving treatment options for patients diagnosed with either end-stage heart or lung diseases, respectively.
+The first successful heart transplantation was performed at Groote Schuur Hospital, Cape Town, South Africa in 1967 and the first successful lung transplantation in Toronto General Hospital, Toronto, Canada in 1983.
 With advances in surgical techniques, intensive care, control of infection diseases, and the discovery of calcineurin inhibitors, heart and lung transplantations have become a plausible treatment for many end-stage heart and lung diseases.
-Due to the organ shortage, marginal donors are increasingly used.
-Primary graft dysfunction is the leading cause of death within the first 30 days after transplantation.
-Thereafter, chronic allograft dysfunction with infection and malignancy account for the majority of deaths.
 According to the International Society of Heart and Lung Transplantation, the average life expectancy is 11.9 years after heart transplantation and 7.3 years after lung transplantation.

 Heart transplantation remains the optimal treatment for end-stage heart failure.
 However, the number of heart transplantations is limited by a critical shortage of donor hearts.
 Therefore, hearts from marginal donors are increasingly used.
 As a consequence, the transplant may be exposed to increased danger of primary graft dysfunction and early mortality.
 And despite progress in immunosuppression, acute rejection still constitutes a significant risk for early morbidity and mortality.
 Additionally, the life-long need of taking immunosuppressive medication exposes the patient to metabolic side-effects, infections, and malignancies.
 Last but not least, long-term survival is limited by chronic rejection leading to cardiac fibrosis and cardiac allograft vasculopathy (CAV).